23 Christmas Crafts for Kids That Will Keep Them Entertained

 13. Reindeer Puppets

 A craft table with brown paper bag reindeer puppets with googly eyes, red noses, and antlers made from construction paper.
 The reindeer puppets are standing upright.
-There are scissors, markers, and craft paper on the table, inviting kids to make their own reindeer puppet creations.
+The table is placed on a plain white background.

 Photo by our team – Guyo’s Guide